Marsh House, Darwen: Facilities

-Marsh House has several pubs - The Borough, The Craven Heifer (named for the eponymous Craven Heifer), The Crown and Thistle, The Victoria and The Greenfield.
-The area also has a Working Men's Club.
+Marsh House had several pubs - The Borough, The Craven Heifer (named for the eponymous Craven Heifer), The Crown and Thistle, The Victoria and The Greenfield.
+The area also has a Working Men's Club.Only The Craven Heifer, The Victoria and The Greenfield remain.
+The Borough is now apartments and the WMC is now a gym.

 Education

 The ward is served by a primary school called St Peter's Church of England.
 The area has no secondary education institutions but the town of Darwen has two secondary schools (D.A.C.A and Vale).
 Many parents decide though to send their children, out of the town to one of the following-(a) Q.E.G.S- Independent (b) Westholme- Independent (c) Lords- Independent (d) Canon Slade-Bolton State (e) St Bede's RC - Blackburn State (f) St Wilfrid's- Blackburn State or (g) Turton- Bolton State.

 Future

 In recent months, there has been a big move towards restoring the heritage of the area.
 Things such as stone walls, field gates for the abandoned farm land, the Rosehill Riverbed, the original Blacksnape gates and the mining history have all been brought to the attention of both local community groups and the council.

 There is also going to be a big push towards tourism for the area over the next year alongside the rest of Darwen.